martonbalazs/cli_util/README.md

 * reteti [integer] [optional text] (**re**peating **te**rminal **ti**mer) reminds you via zenity and a system sound about "text" every "integer" minutes.

+* rndmemitem [csv file] reads out entries of a .csv file (separated by ";" ) one by one at keypress.
+The lines are taken in a random order.
+I use this as a weekly test of fast memory items.
+An example for the ICAO spelling alphabet (abc.csv) and another one for the UK emergency phone numbers (uknumbers.csv) are included.

 I'm no programmer, so please don't blame me on the quality of the code. :-)

 Licensed under GNU GPLv3.